slikts/eyes.sdk.javascript1/packages/eyes-storybook/README.md

 ### `runBefore` and `runAfter` functions

-The `runBefore` and `runAfter` functions serve as ways to interact with the page prior to taking the story screenshot.
+The `runBefore` function can be used to perform any action prior to taking the story snapshot.
+The `runAfter` method should be used to cleanup any side-effect that `runBefore` creates, if there are any.
-> ⚠️ Warning ⚠️
+For example, if `runBefore` adds a class to the `body` element, this class should be removed in `runAfter`.
+This is because the browser tab's window is not reloaded between stories.

-> the `rootEl` argument being passed to these function might be the same for several stories - this means that if your function creates side effects - it may affect other, non-related stories.
+ _Note: `rootEl` also needs to be cleaned up, so any modification that was done on this element in `runBefore` should be reverted in `runAfter`._

 #### `runBefore`